How Well Do Self-Supervised Models Transfer?: Experiments

 \subsection{Many-shot recognition}

 \keypoint{Experimental setup} For many-shot recognition, we adopt the benchmark suite proposed in the transfer learning study \cite{Kornblith2019DoBetter}, which includes the target datasets FGVC Aircraft \cite{Maji2013Fine-GrainedAircraft}, Caltech-101 \cite{Fei-Fei2004LearningCategories}, Stanford Cars \cite{Krause2013CollectingCars}, CIFAR-10 \cite{Krizhevsky2009LearningImages}, CIFAR-100 \cite{Krizhevsky2009LearningImages}, DTD \cite{Cimpoi2014DescribingWild}, Oxford 102 Flowers \cite{Nilsback2008AutomatedClasses}, Food-101 \cite{Bossard2014Food-101Forests}, Oxford-IIIT Pets \cite{Parkhi2012CatsDogs}, SUN397 \cite{Xiao2010SUNZoo} and Pascal VOC2007 \cite{Everingham2010TheChallenge}.
 These datasets cover a wide range of classification tasks, including texture, scene and fine/coarse-grained object classification.
 While they are all in the `many-shot' regime, they include significant variety in amount of training data (2,000-75,000 images), and cardinality of classification (10-397 classes).
 We exclude the Birdsnap \cite{Berg2014Birdsnap:Birds} dataset as a significant number of the original images are no longer available at the given URLs.
+When using these datasets throughout the paper, we will refer to them collectively as the \emph{Kornblith} datasets.

-We fit multinomial logistic regression on the extracted features.
+We report results for both linear evaluation and finetuning.
+For linear, we fit multinomial logistic regression on the extracted features.
+When finetuning, we train the models for 5,000 steps using SGD with Nesterov momentum.
 Full details about our fitting, the dataset splits, metrics and preprocessing can be found in Appendix~\ref{subsec:many_shot_details}.

+\keypoint{Results} The results can be found in Table \ref{tab:many_shot_evaluation}\footnote{Note that the linear evaluation in \cite{Kornblith2019DoBetter} uses weights from different checkpoints during pre-training, while we only use the final released weights.
+This explains why our numbers differ on some datasets.}.